berkeley-cdss/berkeley-class-site/docs/style-guide.md

 ## Labels

-Labels are used on many course semester homepages to draw attention to important calendar events.
+Labels are used on many course semester schedules/home pages to draw attention to important calendar events.

 **Lecture**{: .label .label-lecture }
 **Lecture Participation**{: .label .label-lecture-participation }